Climate change has become one of the most pressing global issues.

 Climate change is the long-term shift in temperature and weather patterns, including changes in the average conditions and changes in variability.

-Since the early 20th century, changes in the Earth’s climate have been caused primarily by human activities, such as the burning of fossil fuels.
+Since the early 20th century, changes in the Earth’s climate have been caused primarily by human activities, such as burning of fossil fuels.

 Human activities release heat-trapping greenhouse gases that continue to drive climate change.